haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: TXN.set_priv(txn, data)

   Store any data in the current HAProxy transaction.
-This action replace the old stored data.
+This action replaces the old stored data.

   :param class_txn txn: The class txn object containing the data.